lionel-rigoux/pandemic/README.md

 > Future versions of Pandemic will include pandoc binaries to avoid compatibility issues.

 Pandemic relies on pandemic-citeproc, which should installed along with pandoc.
-It also includes a copy of the following filters, in case you don't already have them:
+Pandemic also includes a copy of the following filters, in case you don't already have them:

 - [pandoc-fignos 1.3](https://github.com/tomduck/pandoc-fignos)
 - [pandoc-eqnos 1.3](https://github.com/tomduck/pandoc-eqnos)